applicaster/developer.applicaster.com/content/media-atom/applicaster-media-atom-feed.md

 The `<applicaster:mediaGroup>` element groups media assets from the same type.
 Following are the supported group types:
-* <kbd>thumbnail</kbd>: Is an image that will be used to show the item in a collection view.
-It will normally be relatively small in size.
-It
+* <kbd>image_base</kbd>: Is an image that will be used to show the item in a collection view.
+The base ratio SHOULD be 16:9.
-SHOULD have 16:9 aspect ratio.
-* <kbd>detailed-view</kbd>: Relevant only for
-articles - holds the article's item image in full view mode.
 * <kbd>video</kbd>: Relevant only for
 articles - holds the article's item video.
 * <kbd>audio</kbd>: Relevant only for
 articles - holds the article's item audio.
 >Please note:
 * The play button image will present from the app and should not be include in the video image.
 * In case the entry include "detailed-view" and "audio" types the app will ignore the "detailed-view" and will show only the "audio".